yangr0/128c2/README.md

 - Implant: The client (malware) that runs on the target machine and communicates with the C2 server

-- Operator UI: Will likely use web interface for managing the server and agents
+- Operator UI: TUI to interact with the server and manage implants

 ## Core Features